lammona/christmas-challenge-2024/README.md

 button2- my favourites✅

 T2: Recipe section(when button1 is clicked)
--when clicked on button "recipe" title, list of ingriedients, instructions and picture will appear -button3- ❤️ favourite
+-when clicked on button "recipe" title✅, list of ingriedients✅, instructions✅ and picture will appear✅ -button3- ❤️ favourite ✅

 T3: Favourites section (when button2 is clicked)
 -show list of favourites recipes